lemonRoof/CaseShare/README.md

 - [Uwimana Lowami](https://github.com/Sonlowami) - Medical Imaging Student at University of Rwanda, and talented Software Engineer.
 He is a passionate learner, and wants to improve the quality of healthcare using technology.

 - [Mpho Kekana](https://github.com/mphokekana) - Talented Software Engineer who lives in Johannesburg,South Africa.

+### My Social Platform Website Deployment Journey
+Introduction
+Welcome to the README file of my social platform website deployment journey!
+This document aims to provide an emotional and sentimental account of the technical challenge I faced during the deployment phase of my Flask-based social platform website.
+It highlights the obstacles I encountered, the perseverance I exhibited, and the invaluable support I received from my peers that ultimately led to a successful deployment on render.com.

+The Obstacle
+As I embarked on the journey of deploying my social platform website, I encountered a significant hurdle that seemed insurmountable.
+Despite my meticulous planning and countless hours of debugging, I found myself unable to deploy the website successfully.
+It was disheartening to witness my hard work come to a standstill, as my vision of connecting individuals through this platform was put on hold.

+Perseverance and Resilience
+However, in the face of adversity, I refused to give up.
+I knew that challenges are an integral part of any technical project, and true growth lies in finding solutions to these roadblocks.
+With a renewed determination, I delved into online forums, documentation, and tutorials, hoping to find a breakthrough that would breathe life into my vision.

+A Serendipitous Encounter
+During this critical juncture, fate intervened in the form of a peer who had experienced a similar deployment challenge.
+Through the vast network of developers and the power of community, I connected with this peer, who generously shared their experience and knowledge.
+It was a serendipitous encounter that revitalized my hope and infused me with the belief that together, we could overcome any obstacle.

+The Turning Point
+As I engaged in a conversation with my newfound peer, they shared their successful deployment story on render.com.
+Their passion for helping others and their willingness to guide me through the intricacies of the deployment process were truly remarkable.
+Their words of encouragement instilled in me a sense of camaraderie and propelled me to take the leap of faith towards deploying my social platform on render.com.

+Triumph and Gratitude
+Thanks to the guidance and support of my peer, I successfully deployed my social platform website on render.com.
+The feeling of accomplishment and elation was indescribable.
+It was a testament to the power of collaboration, the strength of the developer community, and the resilience of the human spirit.

+Conclusion
+This README serves as a testament to the challenges faced, the resilience exhibited, and the triumph achieved during my social platform website deployment journey.
+It reflects the emotional rollercoaster that every developer experiences and showcases the value of seeking support from peers.
+I am forever grateful to the developer community for fostering an environment of learning, growth, and shared success.

+Thank you for taking the time to read this heartfelt account.
+I hope it resonates with hiring managers who understand that the true measure of a developer extends beyond technical skills and encompasses the ability to overcome obstacles, collaborate effectively, and contribute meaningfully to the tech community.